 The internet has opened up information for all of us.
-The challenge today is not about having access to resources, but being able to locate them among the hundreds of thousands of similarly-themed web pages being offered to us.
+The challenge today is not about having access to resources, but being able to locate them among the hundreds of thousands of similarly-themed web pages.
 Content creation may be the priority, but presenting it in a way that is easy to discover should be seen as just as significant.

-Established strategies such as search engine optimisation (SEO) improve the user experience and the visibility of your content.
-Effective association management means identifying the niche of your organisation, and then targeting precise search engine words and terms to raise your profile in key areas.
-If you are unique in your industry, emphasise those attributes; if you serve a specific locality or community, make the world aware of your good work with region-specific search terms.
+Established strategies such as search engine optimisation (SEO) improve the user experience.
+And also the visibility of your content.
+Effective association management means identifying the niche of your organisation and then targeting precise search engine words and terms to raise your profile in key areas.
+If you are unique in your industry, emphasise those attributes; if you serve a specific locality or community, make the world aware of your excellent work with region-specific search terms.
+Remember:

 Related article: Advanced Data Analytics: One of our Data-Sets is Missing!

 Of course, once the user base has discovered your content, it then has to delight.
-Data-rich copy and practical, expert advice are the magic ingredients when it comes to transforming your site from a sterile profile page into a valued resource.
-Pro-active content marketing for associations include guest blogs, infographics, multimedia presentations, and industry insight from experienced professionals are among the most popular forms of data-rich content.
+Data-rich copy and practical, expert advice is the magic ingredient when it comes to transforming your site from a sterile profile page into a valued resource.
+Pro-active content marketing for associations includes guest blogs, infographics, multimedia presentations, and industry insight from experienced professionals are among the most popular forms of data-rich content.

 Value for Money

-While the vast majority of your association’s content-driven online marketing may be free to access, but providing that access in return for customer contact details and an “opt-in” facility turns a blogging site into a potent lead generation tool for your association, and a commitment-free means of participating for your members.
+The vast majority of your association’s content-driven online marketing may be free to access.
+Yet, providing that access in return for customer contact details and an “opt-in” facility turns a blogging site into a potent lead generation tool for your association — additionally, a commitment-free means of participating for your members.

 It is perhaps unsurprising then that content marketing strategies for associations are seen as an effective means of cementing brand loyalties.